 The long-term profitability of insurance products depends upon how actual mortality rates, and to a lesser extent actual morbidity rates, compare to pricing assumptions.
 Deviations from assumptions related to mortality and morbidity risk could adversely affect Lifeco's results of operations and financial condition.
-There is a risk that the company will mis-estimate the level of mortality or morbidity, or accept customers who generate worse mortality and morbidity experience than expected.
+The COVID-19 pandemic increases the likelihood that mortality or morbidity levels may be higher than expected.
+There is a risk that the Corporation will mis-estimate the level of mortality or morbidity, or write business which generates worse mortality and morbidity experience than expected.
 Mortality and morbidity risk can arise in the normal course of business through random fluctuation in realized experience, through catastrophes (pandemic), or in association with other risk factors.

-Current and future legislation may restrict insurers from requiring customers to take or release the results of genetic tests.
+Current legislation in Canada restricts insurers from requiring customers to take or release the results of genetic tests.
+Similar legislation or industry guidance exists or may be enacted in other jurisdictions.
 If customers have access to the results of genetic tests and we do not, this creates asymmetry of information between insureds and insurers, which could adversely impact mortality and morbidity experience and policyholder behaviour.
 This asymmetry of information may increase as genetic testing advances and becomes more accessible, giving rise to better diagnoses of conditions where treatments are expensive or non-existent.
 The asymmetry of information may lead to increased anti-selection in new business underwriting.